origamicello/ME599_2024_Brunton_HydrodynamicAcousticPrediction/README.md

 ├── README.md\

 ## Installation
 To run this project, you need MATLAB.
-Follow these steps to set up the project:
+To setup the project, please clone this github repo:

 Software Requirements: